dimitridublin/ms_project1/README.md

 I would also like to thank my class peers for their encouragement on Slack.

-And of course, thanks goes to my wife and children for keeping as quite as possible while "daddy was coding"!
+And of course, thanks goes to my wife and children for keeping as quiet as possible while "daddy was coding"!